karunaeerapu/Scene-Labeling/README.md

       R  G  B category_num category_id

+   R,G,B values should be in the range [0,1].
    Category files for the Stanford Background and Data From Games datasets are provided in the folder `category_maps`.

 ## Running

 ### Training
-For training, use the `train.py` script.
+For training, use the `train.py` script with the `--training` flag.
 The following command trains the model on the Stanford dataset:

-    python train.py --dataset stanford-bground --category_map category_maps/stanford_bground_categories.txt --data_dir <STANFORD DATA FOLDER> --model_save_path <SAVED_MODEL_FILE>
+    python train.py --training --dataset stanford-bground --category_map category_maps/stanford_bground_categories.txt --data_dir <STANFORD DATA FOLDER> --model_save_path <SAVED_MODEL_FILE>

 Running `train.py -h` will show additional parameters for the script, including different hyperparameters.
-`train.py` also supports the ability to train on specific patches surrounding individual pixels, and to apply gaussian filters to the input patches.

 ### Testing
-For testing, use the `eval.py` script.
+For testing, use the `train.py` script without the `--training` flag.
 This script will get per-class accuracies for each image, as well as output predicted labels as image files.
 The following command loads a saved model and evaluates accuracy on the stanford data set:

-    python eval.py --model <SAVED_MODEL> --category_map category_maps/stanford_bground_categories.txt --dataset stanford-bground --data_dir <STANFORD DATA FOLDER> --output_dir <RESULT IMAGES FOLDER>
+    python train.py --model <SAVED_MODEL> --category_map category_maps/stanford_bground_categories.txt --dataset stanford-bground --data_dir <STANFORD DATA FOLDER> --output_dir <RESULT IMAGES FOLDER>

-Similar to `train.py`, use the `-h` flag to see more parameters.
+This outputs per-clas accuracies for each layer of the recurrent rCNN, and also saves predicted labels for each layer.

 ## Credits

+This was originally submitted as a final project for Dr. Thomas Serre's <u>Computational Vision (CLPS1520)</u> course at Brown University.
+The code for the original project may be found at: https://github.com/NP-coder/CLPS1520Project

  - Tyler Barnes-Diana
  - Zhenhao Hou (Andrew)